LiviuCP/goToScriptsPython/README.md

 Notes:
 1) To switch from recursive move mode to recursive copy mode (or vice-versa) you need to exit the current mode (hit ENTER without keyword) and enter the other one by using the appropriate option (:C or :M).
-2) The target directory is persistent.
-This means you can resume the recursive mode if the computer has been rebooted or the terminal has been restarted.
-This might change in the future updates.
+2) The target directory is not persistent.
+It is reset at script exit or computer reboot.
 3) To reset the target directory just enter :etd and hit ENTER.
 Setting up a new dir will then be required for initiating new recursive operations.
 4) To display the target directory (if any) enter :dtd and hit ENTER.
 If the directory is invalid (e.g. has been erased/moved in the meantime) you will be prompted to set a new one.
 5) To set a new target directory just (re-)enter :td and hit ENTER.
 If a target dir is already in place it will get overridden by the new target folder.